SirPepe/ornament/Readme.md

 **Build your own frontend framework** with Ornament, a mid-level, pareto-optimal, treeshakable and tiny (< 5k) TypeScript-positive toolkit for web component infrastructure!
-Ornament makes dealing with attributes, updates and lifecycle callbacks declarative, simple and type-safe...
+Escape from heavyweight frameworks, constant rewrites and the all-encompassing frontend FOMO with a declarative, simple, and type-safe API for web components:

 ```javascript
 import {